ZJU-SPAIL/pipa/README.md

 ```sh
 pipa generate
 ```
 Then you can complete the interaction through the CLI to provide the necessary parameters.
+You can choose to start the workload with perf, or you can choose to observe the system directly.

 Or you can use python interface: